diyism/TabRevivePro_metamask/README.md

 ![](./a.jpg)

-Download 2 files of "Source code (zip)" and "metamask-chrome-12.1.0.mod.zip" from: https://github.com/diyism/TabRevivePro_metamask/releases/
+On your google pixel android phone, download 2 files of "Source code (zip)" and "metamask-chrome-12.1.0.mod.zip" from: https://github.com/diyism/TabRevivePro_metamask/releases/

 Click "Extension" on the kiwi browser menu, click "Developer mode" at top-right, click "+(from .zip/.crx/.user.js)", select the zip file and install it